nrxus/faux/blog/src/blog/how-it-works.md

 # fn main() {}
 ```

-From `faux`'s perspective a mockable version of a mock:
+From `faux`'s perspective, a mockable version of a method:

 * Is indistinguishable from the original method, from a user's
   perspective
-* Can call the real method; we do not always want a mocked method
+* Can call the real method because we do not always want a mocked method
 * Can run arbitrary code provided by the user

-Following the hand written mockable struct from the previous section,
-to get a mockable method we could hand write this:
+At a high level, `faux`'s transformation process consists of the following steps:

+1. Clone the `impl` block
+2. Make the original `impl` block be an `impl` of the mocked struct
+   instead
+3. Add `when_*` methods per public method in the cloned `impl`
+4. Modify the cloned methods to either proxy to or call the real
+   instance
+5. Proxy the associated functions and private methods to the original
+   definitions

 ```rust
 # pub struct NetworkClient(MaybeNetworkClient);